 Clinical trials are not allowed, as the project is intended to be an observational study without clinical intervention or randomization of treatment.
-While the study will involve human participants and the evaluation of health-related biomedical and behavioral outcomes, participants will not prospectively be assigned to an intervention or evaluated based on the effect of an intervention, thus falling under the definition of a Clinical Study, as opposed to Clinical Trial.
-For more information on NIH's Clinical Trial definition, visit: https://grants.nih.gov/policy/clinical-trials/definition.htm
+Although the study will involve human participants and the evaluation of health-related biomedical and behavioral outcomes, participants will not prospectively be assigned to an intervention or evaluated based on the effect of an intervention, thus falling under the definition of a clinical study, as opposed to a clinical trial.
+For more information on NIH's clinical trial definition, visit: https://grants.nih.gov/policy/clinical-trials/definition.htm.

-Should clinical center applicants base power calculations and budgets on their site's projected cohort or that of the consortium?
+Should Clinical Center applicants base power calculations and budgets on their site's projected cohort or that of the consortium?

-We anticipate that the clinical centers will make their best attempt to provide a reasonable budget for their site, with the understanding that the final protocol will inform the final budget at each site and the BRC.
-Clinical center applicants should provide sample size calculations for the entire study, but also clearly state the proposed enrollment targets for their specific site.
+We anticipate that the Clinical Centers will make their best attempt to provide a reasonable budget for their site, with the understanding that the final protocol will inform the final budget at each site and the BRC.
+Clinical Center applicants should provide sample size calculations for the entire study but also clearly state the proposed enrollment targets for their specific site.
 The budget would then be based on the study being proposed at the applicants' local site.